 One tradition in the service user movement argues that if anyone needs training, it is those in power.
 Thus reasonable adjustments should be made so that disabled people can participate, conferences should employ signers so that deaf BSL users can understand, and documents should be prepared in clear language so that learning disabled people can make sense of them.
-For an example, see the course here that researchers at the University of Salford have developed to train academics in public involvement.
+For example, researchers at the University of Salford developed a course to train academics in public involvement.

 In nurse education, providing training to service users and carers risks socialising them into the culture of the provider.
 Here’s a radical example of training in committee skills from a mental health services consumer group that illustrates that it is not necessary to socialise people into the traditional culture. .

 Bournemouth University offers this Induction Pack here to service users and carers, while the University of Warwick have decided to offer a training programme for service users and carers, with one of the six days focused on training for teaching.
 See the outline of the course here.
 Training for particular aspects of involvement can help people to participate, such as at the University of Sunderland, where service users and carers are trained in the Calgary-Cambridge approach to communication in clinical settings and how to give constructive feedback before offering feedback to student nurses.

 Some broad topics are relevant for anyone, such as this online course in Equality and Diversity or online courses on Community Engagement.
 Neighbouring organisations that are promoting citizen participation may also run training events that will be helpful to some.
 For example, the Clinical Commissioning Group in Leeds offers a Patient Leadership programme, that, while it does not offer help in teaching, has many components relevant to service users and carers who contribute to nurse education.